Gardaí disperse crowd seen ‘partying’ near Dublin City University

 One local resident claimed there were about 150 people in the park and that gardaí had to call for back-up as the crowd was larger than initially thought.

-He said people “were seen hopping back and forth between the park and student resident blocks [prior to gardaí being called]”.

-“When the gardaí returned and dispersed the crowd . . . [the group] ran across the park, back into DCU grounds carrying boxes of beer,” the resident said.
+“When the gardaí returned and dispersed the crowd . . . [the group] ran across the park ... into DCU grounds carrying boxes of beer,” the resident said.

 He said they were not wearing face masks.